16 Best Lens for Event Photography: (2023 Guide & Reviews)

 This lens provides fast, quiet AF and improved compatibility with today’s high-megapixel DSLR sensors.

-It has a constant aperture of f/2.8 through its zoom range, so your images will always remain sharp, even in lower light settings.
+Its constant aperture of f/2.8 throughout its zoom range keeps images sharp, even in low-light settings.

-It has an excellent all-around focal length and can be used as a standard lens on many different types of shots with an f2.8 aperture throughout its range for excellent low-light performance.
+Its excellent all-around focal length allows it to be used as a standard lens on many shots.
+Its f2.8 aperture throughout its range provides exceptional low-light performance.

 It also has a short minimum focus distance, perfect for capturing the moments that pass by during events!